 The Caucasus is home to more than 6,000 plant species, of which about 1,600 are endemic here.
 This is the highest rate of endemism in the northern hemisphere.
 In total, the Caucasus is home to about 0.5 of all endemic species world wide.
-About a third of these endemic species have their origins in the Caucasus 17 plant genera are dendemic to the Caucasus, nine of which in the high mountains.
+About a third of these endemic species have their evolutionary origins in the Caucasus–17 plant genera are endemic to the Caucasus, nine of which occur in the high mountains.

-More than 600 vertebrate animal species are distributed in the Caucasus, e.g. 200 fish species (33 % endemics), 77 reptile species (28 endemics), 400 bird species (and numerous more species migrating through the region each year), 150 mammal species.
+More than 600 vertebrate animal species are distributed in the Caucasus, e.g. 200 fish species (33 % endemics), 77 reptile species (28 endemics), 400 bird species (and numerous other species migrating through the region each year), and 150 mammal species.
 It is especially the fauna and diversity of the invertebrate species, which is still largely unknown in the Caucasus.
-Despite a history of more than 150 years of zoological research in the region, nobody even as a rough idea how many species of, for example, diptera (flies and midges), hymenoptera (bees and wasps), beetles and spiders exist in the Caucasus.
+Despite a history of more than 150 years of zoological research in the region, nobody has even a rough idea of how many species of, for example, diptera (flies and midges), hymenoptera (bees and wasps), beetles and spiders exist in the Caucasus.

 The CaBOL Project aims at shedding some light onto this part of yet mostly undiscovered species.
 By accessing the existing collections in the region and collecting new material from all important ecosystems in the Caucasus, the number of invertebrate species in the Caucasus will significantly be increased, together with knowledge about the taxonomy, distribution, ecology and abundance of these species in the Caucasus.